qc-tum/TNC/README.md

 # Tensornetwork Contraction Library

-This library is designed to perform highly-optimized tensor network contractions.
+This library is designed to perform tensor network contractions on distributed-memory systems using partitioning.

-The documentation can be found [here](https://quantum-research.pages.gitlab.lrz.de/tensornetworksimulation/tensornetworkcontractions).